Clifra-Jones/Meraki-API/README.md

 Windows

 Windows Powershell <= 5.1
-NOTE: Certain functions donot currently work with Powershell 5.1.
+NOTE: Certain functions do not currently work with Powershell 5.1.
 I will research of I can fix that but at htos time if yu want full functionality you should run 6+.

 You should install this module in the User scope unless it is being installed on a shared system.